 Decades of creative output and political activism characterized Panchenko’s life from beginning to end.
 Today, her vibrant folk art lives on after her death.
 Her charming collages look to the past and towards a brighter future, celebrating the rich culture and perseverance of Ukraine.

 How Lyubov Panchenko Became an Artist

-In 1938, Lyubov Panchenko was born in Bucha, a small village near Ukraine’s capital of Kyiv.
+In 1938, Lyubov Panchenko was born in Bucha, back then a small village near Ukraine’s capital of Kyiv (now a city in the Kyiv Oblast where the infamous massacre took place in 2022).
 Her parents discouraged her childhood interest in art, often punishing her just for picking up a drawing pencil.
 However, Panchenko was not deterred.
 She painstakingly put herself through art school without her family’s support, graduating from the Kyiv School of Applied Arts with a degree in embroidery.

 Early on, Lyubov Panchenko found work as a tailor and later as a fashion designer.
 She also mastered drawing, watercolor, and linocut techniques.
 Her signature collage style emerged as a result of her her multifaceted skillset and passion for Ukrainian culture.
 Panchenko pieced together cut pieces of brightly-colored clothing textiles to create delightfully decorative compositions.
 She typically incorporated overtly nationalistic symbols and other elements of Ukrainian folk art in her work.

 Subversion in the Sixties

 The Soviet Union’s totalitarian rule over Ukraine stymied the creativity of young artists in Kyiv, including Lyubov Panchenko.
 For much of her career, the Soviet government censored Ukrainian art in favor of Russian Socialist Realism.
 Due to her devotion to colorful Ukrainian folk art and brash anti-Soviet activism, she was forbidden to exhibit her art for decades.